pivotal-cf/docs-pks/vgpu.md

-# Create GPU Clusters
+# Create vGPU Clusters

 This page explains how to create TKGI clusters on vSphere that run NVIDIA vGPU worker nodes.
 Applications hosted on these clusters access GPU functionality via Compute Unified Device Architecture (CUDA).

-To run NVIDIA GPU worker nodes, see [Create GPU Clusters](vgpu.html).
+To run NVIDIA GPU worker nodes, see [Create GPU Clusters](gpu.html).

 ## <a id="overview"></a> Overview